When is a condo not a condo? If you find yourself facing such a conundrum, it is highly probable you are in Thailand.

 The “owner” turned out to be a total Dragon Lady.
 She is the quintessential Thai-Chinese matriarch, complete with a little “birdhouse” of hair and more Buddha statues in her office than the local temple.

 She swamped us with butt-kissing compliments and genuflecting service from her staff.
 We even got invited to a big “family gathering”.
 Being Thai-Chinese herself, my assistant warned me not to be pulled into the Dragon Lady’s realm of influence.

-It wasn’t until I met my fellow foreign co-owners that I realized I’d just joined the “Victims of the Dragon Lady” club.
-Apparently that paint job had been coming for more than a few years, the pool turned green bi-weekly and several co-owners were engaged in legal battles with this condo-Svengali.
+It wasn’t until I met the fellow foreign co-owners that I realized I’d just joined the “Victims of the Dragon Lady” club.
+Apparently, that paint job had been coming for more than a few years, the pool turned green bi-weekly and several co-owners were engaged in legal battles with this condo-Svengali.